omarellahi/vox-ai-assistant/README.md

    - You’ll need this dependency installed to handle advanced interactions.
 Make sure to follow the installation instructions on [Ollama’s official site](https://ollama.com/) for your platform.

 3. **Vosk Language Models** (for offline speech recognition):
    - Download a Vosk language model and place it in the `models/` directory in the project root.
+Make sure to update `const li = new Listener(timeout, model name, activation word);` function in `index.ts`.
    - For instructions on downloading models, visit the [Vosk models page](https://alphacephei.com/vosk/models).

 4. **Internet Connection** (for Text-to-Speech):
-   - TTS functionality requires an internet connection, so make sure you have access to the web for speech synthesis.
+   - TTS functionality requires an internet connection (I haven't found a satisfactory offline TTS, so this will have to do for now).

 ## Installation